AbbyRead/Terminal-Typing-Practice/Readme.md

 # TypeBelow

-This program reads lines from a specified text source and expects that you will follow-along below it by typing the same text.
+This program copies in some text, prints a line, lets you retype it, and does that until EOF.

 ## Features
 - Accepts an optional starting line number to begin practicing from any line.